-Conversely, many mothers who were especially selfish and demanding as they raised their children often retain these traits and continue to expect great sacrifices from their grown children.
-It seems that because of their innate selfishness, mental instability or scars from their own childhoods, these women continue their attempts to control their kids even though they are now grown.
+Conversely, many mothers who were especially selfish and demanding as they raised their children often retain these traits and continue to expect great sacrifices from their sons and daughters.
+It seems that because of their innate selfishness, mental instability or past trauma, these women exhibit an enduring need to control their kids even though they are now grown.
 This is where the adult child needs to set boundaries.

 Providing some type of care for our aging parents is generally rewarding and done out of love.
-Turning over one’s life and future to one’s parents is a selfless choice, but it is often one that leads directly to burnout and breeds resentment.
-The challenge is finding a balance that allows us to appropriately care for our parents while we maintain healthy relationships with our spouse, our own children and others who are important to us.
+However, turning over one’s life and future to one’s parents often leads directly to caregiver burnout and breeds resentment.
+The challenge is finding a balance that allows us to support our parents while we maintain healthy relationships with our spouse, our own children and others who are important to us.
 In some cases, balance may be achieved by saying “no” to caregiving altogether or setting well-defined boundaries before accepting this role.

 Do We Ever Become Our Mother’s Mother?

 I frequently stress that we never become our parent’s parent.
 While it may seem that there are some similarities between these two endeavors, caring for an aging or ill loved one is very different from childrearing.
-You might feed Mom pureed food, change her diapers and handle her money during her last years.
-These tasks may make us feel like the roles have been reversed, and I can relate to this.
+Yes, you might feed Mom pureed food, change her adult briefs and handle her money during her last years.
+These tasks make us feel like the roles have been reversed, and I can relate.

 However, it doesn’t change the fact that this person is still your elder.
 Remember that your care recipient has a considerable personal history comprised of years of challenges, happiness, pain, triumphs and failures.
 This understanding can help a caregiver keep their relationship in perspective and enhance their loved one’s sense of independence and self-worth despite the fact that they are declining.